Ecumenical special days

 For more information, see www.caweek.org/christian-aid-week/index.html or contact Christian Aid, 35-41 Lower Marsh, London SE1 7SA.
 Tel: 020 7620 4444

 An opportunity to remember and pray for those who work at sea, and the people who support them.
-Resources are available from the Mission to Seafarers at www.seasundayhero.org.
-If this date is not convenient (e.g. because of the clash with Action for Children Sunday), you can use the worship materials at any other convenient time.
+Resources are available from the Mission to Seafarers.
+If the date given is not convenient, you can use the worship materials at any other convenient time.

-The World Day of Prayer for the Care of Creation - 1 September 2017
+The World Day of Prayer for the Care of Creation - 1st of September every year

-In a Report to the Methodist Conference 2016, "the people called Methodists are encouraged to join with their sisters and brothers in the Catholic and Orthodox Churches in observing the World Day of Prayer for the Care of Creation on 1 September.
+In a Report to the Methodist Conference 2016, "the people called Methodists are encouraged to join with their sisters and brothers in the Catholic and Orthodox Churches in observing the World Day of Prayer for the Care of Creation.
 Prayer and worship resources are produced annually by Churches Together in Britain and Ireland and are commended for wider use.
 Churches, Circuits and Districts are also challenged to think again about taking practical steps to express their care for God's creation [...]."

-Resources for Creation Time can be found on the following pages:
+Resources for Creation Time in previous years can be found on the following pages:

 We invite you to observe Freedom Sunday as we continue our journey to Combat Slavery - Human Trafficking as churches and communities.
-Representatives from different Churches and Organisations including Churches Together in England and across the world have put together resources for worship and action here; a letter with background information and contact details can be accessed here.
+Representatives from different Churches and Organisations including Churches Together in England and across the world have put together resources for worship and action.
+See https://freedomsundayglobal.org/

-International Day of Prayer of the Persecuted Church - 28 December 2017
+International Day of Prayer of the Persecuted Church - 19 December, or a day to suit your church

 Open Doors, Release International and Christian Solidarity Worldwide are working in countries where Christians are restricted in meeting together to worship or stopped from sharing their faith openly.
 The war in Syria has increased the pressure on Christians in that country and across the region, while in many other parts of the world Christians risk their life to practice their faith.